Sherry1016/ECS189L_Final_Project/ProjectDocument.md

 In addition, I better manage character movement expressions such as [attacks](https://github.com/Sherry1016/ECS189L_Final_Project/blob/2592e1029b0c4262da0a2b784cd087b08cef5c10/Survival/Assets/Scripts/MainCharacter.cs#L249-L251), hurt, and dead by using the corresponding animation.
 I set the Bool value in the Parameters in the Animator of the Main Character.
 When the statement is true, it activates the animation, and then exits the animation, giving the player a smoother and more vivid experience.
 To make sure the hurt action is complete and smooth, add the 0.35 seconds [Delay](https://github.com/Sherry1016/ECS189L_Final_Project/blob/2592e1029b0c4262da0a2b784cd087b08cef5c10/Survival/Assets/Scripts/MainCharacter.cs#L356) by using the `StartCoroutine()` and `IEnumerator`.
 3. Physics
-Set the `Body Type` to `Dynamic` to better simulate the real-world situation.
+I choose to set the `Body Type` to `Dynamic` to better simulate the real-world situation.
 Set the `tag` of the Main Character and with the help of the `Box Collider 2D`, can have a collision and pass through the Portal to enter the next level.
 Freeze the Rotation of z in the `Constraints` to make sure the Main Character still heads up and will not fall down stiffly.
 Set the `Gravity Scale` of the Main Character to 1.5 to make the jump more vivid.